willgreenfield/NinjaCat-LaserTower/README.md

   #define MAX_MOVE_TIME 50
   ```
   - Save and re-upload!
 Once you're satisfied, you can disconnect the board from your computer and power the laser tower from any outlet.

+### Challenge question:
+Now that you've finished the build, take a moment to go through the code and try to figure out the purpose of each line.
+Can you guess the minimum and maximum values you can set for MIN_X, MAX_X, MIN_Y, MAX_Y?
+Once you have a guess, put in your values and see if you were right!
+Dont worry about breaking anything, if the servo tower makes weird noises just unplug it, fix your values, and try again!

 ### Happy Ninja-Cat Training!
 ![Wiring Diagram](pictures/NinjaCat_1.jpg)